Join the group

 At LBNL, a great opportunity is the annual Chamberlain fellowship, in addition to any other jobs posted (all opportunities will be posted on the AAS job register).
 More information about the LBNL postdoctoral program is available on the official Postdocs Resources website, together with information from the Berkeley Lab Postdoc Association (BLPA).

-At UC Berkeley, the BCCP fellowship is one of the main funding channel, together with the Miller fellowship (note that Miller has an early deadline for nomination, usually early September, and that it's NOT advertised on the AAS job register!), as well as the UC Berkeley Chancellor's Postdoctoral Fellowship (also typically NOT advertised on the AAS job register).
+At UC Berkeley, the BCCP fellowship is one of the main funding channels, together with the Miller fellowship (note that Miller has an early deadline for nomination, usually early September and that it's NOT advertised on the AAS job register!), as well as the UC Berkeley Chancellor's Postdoctoral Fellowship (also typically NOT advertised on the AAS job register).
 More information about the postdoctoral program at UC Berkeley can be found on the Berkeley Postdoctoral Association website.

 NASA and NSF fellowships: We also regularly host fellows from NASA's Hubble and Einstein programs, please get in touch if you are considering taking a NASA fellowship to either LBNL or UC Berkeley.
 For the purpose of Hubble/Einstein, they count as two separate institutions: this is useful because of the cap on the number of fellows each can host.
 Please also consider applying to the NSF Astronomy and Astrophysics Postdoctoral Fellowships (AAPF) and taking it to UC Berkeley.